Samsung Galaxy A42 5G

-The Samsung Galaxy A42 5G (also known as Samsung Galaxy M42 5G in some countries) is a mid-range Android smartphone developed by Samsung Electronics as part of its A series line.
+The Samsung Galaxy A42 5G is a mid-range Android smartphone developed by Samsung Electronics as part of its A series line.
 The phone was announced on 2 September 2020 during Samsung's virtual “Life Unstoppable” event, and first released on 11 November 2020 as a successor to the Galaxy A41.
-The phone comes pre-installed with Android 10 and Samsung's custom One UI 2.5 software overlay that can be updated to Android 13 with One UI 5.0.
-It was rebranded as the 'Samsung Galaxy M42 5G' in India and launched in the M series line-up on 1 May 2021.
+The phone comes pre-installed with Android 10 and Samsung's custom One UI 2.5 software overlay.
+It was rebranded as the Galaxy M42 5G in India as part of the M series line-up on 1 May 2021.

 Specifications

+Design

+The device have a plastic back and frame, and a glass front.